3 Day Athens Itinerary

 Enjoy a modern Greek lunch at Ergon House

 Hopefully you worked up a bit of an appetite because now it’s time for a little indulgence.
 When considering what to do in Athens during lunch time, we only think of “Ergon House” in Ermou Street.
 This seventh heaven for all food enthusiasts brings people together through mouth mouthwatering bites since 2011.
 Wide variety of freshly prepared dishes will give you an opportunity to choose between having a real traditional Greek lunch or a meal inspired by international cuisines.
 It is certain that whichever food you choose, it is going to be prepared from the highest quality ingredients.
 Ergon has worked its way to become a global resemblance of Mediterranean food and Greek cuisine, so we guarantee that you will have a meal to remember.
 Click to find out more about Ergon and its food philosophy.

 Explore Athens through biking

 In case you are bored of walking around but still have a strong desire to explore the heritage attractions, then the Athens Historical Center e-bike Tour should be on your list of the fun things to do in Athens.
-This exhilarating activity will lead you through various legendary neighborhoods and learn about their history in fun and interacting way!
+This exhilarating biking tour in Athens will lead you through various legendary neighborhoods and learn about their history in fun and interacting way!

 An ideal way to end the second day of this 3 Day Athens Itinerary is through relaxing evening walks through divine alleys of Kolonaki neighborhood.
 If you are in the mood for shopping or just feeding your eyes with the well-decorated window shops, this is the right district; from global fashion leaders to equally impressive independent Greek labels.
 The calmness and modern renaissance of Kolonaki will make you want to sit in one of the small cafes and enjoy a strong cup of traditional Greek coffee or eat an authentic sweet Greek dessert.